 During a presentation on injury prevention, I taught a group of personal trainers how to instruct transverse abdominis contraction.
-Check out the video:

 (Please excuse grammatical errors, as this is simply a transcription of conversational speaking)

-If you’re doing it right you’ll feel your transverse abdominis, your deepest abdominal muscle, great stabilizer of the spine.
-It’ll firm up and push out into your fingers and that’s before I’d have them doing back extensions.
-I’d make sure that they have a really solid contraction of that, that they can do it without holding their breath and hold it for twenty seconds at a time.
+If you’re doing it right, you’ll feel your transverse abdominis.
+That’s your deepest abdominal muscle, which is great stabilizer of the spine.
+It’ll firm up and push out into your fingers.
+And that’s before I’d have them doing back extensions.
+I’d make sure that they have a really solid contraction of that, and that they can do it without holding their breath and hold it for twenty seconds at a time.

 I’d make sure those baseline things are there before I have them doing that.
 But it’s a good exercise as well, but only when they’re ready for it.

 If you’re suffering from any sort of pain that’s keeping you from enjoying the active lifestyle you deserve, call or text Carter PT at 512-693-8849 to find out if we can help.